Gold Medal Award Winners

 University of Tübingen

-The Gold Medal is the highest honor within the Society and is awarded for a major research contribution to the field of molecular imaging within the scope of the Society’s purposes.
-Dr. Pichler was chosen in recognition of extraordinary achievements in molecular imaging research that have led to paradigm-shifting technological and methodological advances and creating key insights into human diseases.
-The Gold Medal Award lecture was held during the Closing Ceremonies on Saturday, September 9th 2023 and can be see on demand.
+Dr. Pichler was awarded in recognition of extraordinary achievements in molecular imaging research that have led to paradigm-shifting technological and methodological advances and creating key insights into human diseases.
+The Gold Medal Award lecture was held during the Closing Ceremonies on Saturday, September 9th 2023 and can be seen on demand.

 2022 Gold Medal Award